alistairjordan/lorawan-balloon/README.md

 This project is designed to build a linux based LoraWan HAB balloon.
 The idea of the project is to make an advancement of the current PicoBalloon communities.

+## Project Advantages/Disadvantages

+As ever, re-inventing the wheel has it's own pros and cons.
+This section aims to answer FAQs on why this project has been built and designed.

+### Advantages

+* Linux based - In the past, common sense would have assumed to have used low-power/arduino based microcontrollers.
+However, as chips have become vastly more efficient and cheaper in recent years (OK, that's a topic for another day!).
+This means that it has become sensible to start building using Linux.
+Advantages include being able to use Linux based drivers.
+For example the LoraWan interface is now a standard linux socket interface, and the HAM radio module can be interfaced with sysfs!
+* Ease of development - Linux will allow GDB to be run on the end device for debugging, the environment is running ADB allowing code to easily be pushed or shell to be accessed.
+Multiple layers of _shit_ can be abstracted...
+Don't understand the FSK Lora Protocol or SPI interfaces?
+Fine.
+It's just a unix socket now! :)
+* Ease of build - You can repeat this project with a soldering iron, a few thin wires and a swear jar.
+* Sets a new standard of MVP (Minimal Viable Product) - The SDK and simple build means it can be used as a base design for quickly bootstrapping any future projects.

+### Disadvantages

+* Linux based - Yeah, it's not a RTOS.
+Looking at the drift of WSPR.. eh, famous last words but should be fine.
+* Ease of development - It vastly changes the paradigm compared to Arduino based solutions
+* Ease of build - WEIGHT!!!!!! - I will work on this one.
+* Complexity - While fine once you get used to it... there is a lot going on here.

 ## Network design decisions

 There are 2 major providers of LoraWan coverage: